Envisioning the future of 3D scanning and 3D printing in museums

 My current work explores 3D technologies integration into museum practice, particularly areas involving audience engagement and interaction.
 My research examines regional, national, and international museums to gain an understanding of how and why 3D printing affects a museum and its policies and audiences.
 A particular focus is on the visual and physical properties of 3D printed museum objects and how they affect the formulation of meaning.

-I am currently working with Museums Sheffield to 3D scan and print a collection of their objects.
-The aim of this project is to create an archive of 3D scanned and printed museum object, which will be used to compare the material details lost or gained in various 3D scanning and printing processes.
-The study will look at how an object’s texture, surface defects and form are altered by each 3D scanner and subsequently a 3D printer.”
+I am currently working with Sheffield Museums to 3D scan and print a collection of their objects.
+The aim of this project is to create an archive of 3D scanned and printed museum objects, which will be used to compare the material details lost or gained in various 3D scanning and printing processes.
+The study will look at how an object’s texture, surface defects, and form are altered by each 3D scanner and subsequently a 3D printer.

 Learning about objects

 Furthermore, museums are using 3D printing to conduct research, which without this technology would be otherwise impossible.
-For example The British Museum used 3D scanning and printing to scan a large area of beach after early human footprints were discovered.
-Without this technology the sea would have eroded the footprints before analysis had been completed.
+For example, The British Museum used 3D scanning and printing to scan a large area of the beach after early human footprints were discovered.
+Without this technology, the sea would have eroded the footprints before analysis had been completed.